chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 );
 ```

-Note that `params` is a local varible to Config during initialization.
+Note that `params` is a local variable to Config during initialization.
 It may be used to configure other settings during initialization only.
 If you need to expose certain values to your application you will need to add a getter.
 Be careful what you expose to your application.

 ###### Settings